inBeat/inbeat-website/content/top-influencers/instagram/cosmetics/united-states/new-york/_index.md

 ---
-title: Top 10 Cosmetics Instagram Influencers In New York In 2022
+title: Top 10 Cosmetics Instagram Influencers In New York in 2023
 description: >-
-  Find top cosmetics Instagram influencers in New York in 2022.
+  Find top cosmetics Instagram influencers in New York in 2023.
 Most popular hashtags: #makeup #newyork #cosmetics #love.
 platform: Instagram
 hits: 84
 text_top: See the top-rated Instagram accounts on inBeat.